 Nancy Floyd

-Nancy Floyd joined Hall Strategies after more than 15 years as a journalist, writer and editor.
+Prior to Hall Strategies, Nancy spent more than 15 years as a journalist, writer and editor.
 Most recently, she spent 10 years as editor-in-chief of Nfocus Magazine, a luxury social and lifestyle publication in Nashville.
 There she worked with hundreds of local nonprofits to cover charitable events, as well as arts and culture, food and wine, fashion, travel and design.
 She spent 10 years as a staff writer and editor for Nashville Scene and Nashville Post, contributing to their coverage of the nonprofit sector, theater, dining, fashion and events, and two years as a travel writer for Taste of the South Magazine.

 In 2018, she was named first runner-up in the Association of Alternative Newsmedia (AAN) Awards for Best Column for her contributions to the Nashville Scene.
 She began her career in corporate copywriting for brands like Groupon and in academic writing for state and national standardized testing, including the SATs, and for educational publishers like Cengage Learning.
 Originally from Cleveland, Ohio, Nancy is a graduate of Belmont University.